The event has ended, but the memories remain.

 Mobile is eating the world.
 As portable computers continue to take over, PCs aren’t keeping pace and neither are our PC design tendencies.
 Simply porting over existing desktop experiences isn’t enough.
 We need to think, design, and build digital experiences differently for today’s mobile world.

 A Day Apart will not only illuminate the mobile opportunity but provide practical advice on how to take advantage of it.
 You’ll learn to:

 - avoid desktop tendencies that result in poor mobile experiences

 - design for how people actually use mobile devices

 - work with native and web design conventions

 - start from the mobile experience and extend outward

-This full-day workshop follows An Event Apart Chicago and runs 9:00am-4:00pm on Wednesday, August 27.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart Chicago and runs 9:00am-4:00pm on Wednesday, August 27.
+You can register online and save over $100 when you sign up for all three days.

 The VenueWestin Chicago River North 320 N. Dearborn Street Chicago, IL 60654